 Is this a portrait?

-- If so, you may want to use a lower aperture (f1.8).
-A lower aperture will create more depth of field.
-Less things will be in focus, and it would create a dynamic looking shot.
+- If so, you may want to use a lower aperture (f/1.8).
+The lower the number, the more shallow the depth of field.
+Less things will be in focus, and the setting would create a dynamic-looking shot.

 Is this a landscape?